 Figure 1 The LabVIEW RIO Architecture combines real-time processors, user-programmble FPGAs, modular I/O interfaces, and a complete software toolchain, delivering the ultimate architecture for any control or monitoring application.

 NI offers a variety of high performance embedded processors, ranging from 667 MHz Dual-Core ARM A9 running NI Linux Real-Time to 1.9 GHz Quad-Core Intel Atom running NI Linux Real-Time or WES7 operating systems.
-The processor can be programmed with C/C++ through LabVIEW's integrated Eclipse support, or with the intuitive LabVIEW G dataflow programming language to accomplish common tasks such as running applications, manipulating datasets, processing signals, logging data, and interfacing with local HMIs.
+The processor can be programmed with C/C++ using NI Linux Real-Time cross-compile support or with the intuitive LabVIEW G dataflow programming language to accomplish common tasks such as running applications, manipulating datasets, processing signals, logging data, and interfacing with local HMIs.

 NI C Series I/O modules contain built-in isolation, conversion circuitry, signal conditioning, and direct connectivity to industrial sensors, actuators, functional safety (SIL) sensors & actuators, cameras, motors, drives, and Industrial Communication protocols such as Profibus, Profinet, and EtherCAT.
 NI offers over 100 C Series I/O modules, and with the Module Development Kit, you can develop custom modules to meet application-specific needs.